amilbek/taxi-system/README.md

 3. Repositories: there are classes that are used for implementation of basic CRUD operations using JDBC;
 4. Controllers: these classes are used to pass values from Class Application to the repository classes;
 5. Application: this class is used to work with users;
-6. Main: To get access to the class Application
+6. Main: To get access to the class Application;
+7. App: it is needed for a rough understanding of how the future application will look like;